xSurden/simply-web/README.md

 Once you have cloned/downloaded the repository, you MUST do the following:
 1. Upload the project to the web root.
 2. Change the web root to /public
-3. Run this composer command: ``composer install --no-dev --optimize-autoloader``
+3. Run this composer command to install the required libraries: ``composer install --no-dev --optimize-autoloader``
 4. Done!
 Visit your new website locally or while in production

-This will install all the required library with composer.
+## Apache2 + .htaccess (Easy)
+This is the main way we run Simply Web.
+Simply create the site normally and Apache2 will handle the rest.

 ## Nginx specific config
+Nginx does not utilise .htaccess files.
+In this case, the following server block (HTTP) should be fine.
 ```
 server {
     listen 80;